jolayfield/Vermicompost/personal/_posts/2023-03-20-First-Post.md

 ## Initial Setup

 I picked up my 7 year old from school early one Friday, and we went to Target to get the basic supplies that we needed to get the initial bin started.
-We have started with a stacked bin construction that is very similar to one that I found on the [Epic Gardening Youtube Page] (https://www.youtube.com/watch?v=UaajjQ0FhM4).
+We have started with a stacked bin construction that is very similar to one that I found on the Epic Gardening:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/UaajjQ0FhM4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Both boys enjoyed drilling holes in the plastic totes and we got everything stacked and put together that weekend.
+The biggest issue that we faced was that you need to get the microbial processes started before you add worms and that you

 We drilled I have built my basic understanding from two m